irrevocablesake/Quasar/README.md

   <em>Source Light</em>
 </p>

-In this case, Quad geometry is used to create the shape of light, and one can see that the colors from different light sources get mixed and result into a 3rd color.
+In this case, Quad geometry is used to create the shape of light, and one can see that the colors from different light sources **blend** and result into a 3rd color.

 #### Ambient Light